dwyl/learn-elixir/code-reuse-hexpm.md

 > without any effort from the developer,
 > this extra step is _automatic_.

-There are several options to chose from for parsing JSON data on hex.pm
+There are several options to choose from for parsing JSON data on hex.pm
 (_Elixir's package manager_) <br />